Aloe Vera and Handy Herbs

 She learned to admire and respect her beloved grandpa for the way he disciplined his body and mind to keep well, and to experiment and develop food products for the benefit of others.

-When her grandpa was going to give a lecture or cooking demonstration, he would often prepare soybean ice cream ahead of time to serve to the public.
+When Jethro Kloss, her grandpa, was going to give a lecture or cooking demonstration, he would often prepare soybean ice cream ahead of time to serve to the public.
 Doris loved to help so she could lick the ice cream paddles before they left to go to the lecture.
 Not only did he win her quiet attentiveness during his speaking, he won many loyal followers from the taste of the ice cream afterwards.

 I wish to bring to the notice of the general public the untold blessings which our Heavenly Father has provided for all the world.
 It can be truly said, "My people are destroyed for lack of knowledge."
 Hosea 4:6.
 A lack of knowledge based on truth is accountable for much of the untold sufferings and miseries of humanity.